 Often a spell will have different resource/stamina needs depending on a number of variations.
 In particular, the malleabilities are each a sort of genus with many, often infinite, species.
 The malleability of pleasure and pain is easily divided into a pleasure genus and a pain genus.
 The pain genus, far and away the most often deployed among Inculae, in reality consists of a single species, as fuel/stamina considerations hinge on a single variable: the severity of the pain (not, mind you, of the damage!) that is to be assuaged.
 On the other hand, malleability of transformation as deployed will have different requirements depending on what one is transforming to.
 In shallow transformations (famakins narshinter), the more different in external appearance and size from the caster, the more “expensive” the spell will be.
-As opposed to these mirages, the deep transformations will depend also on how much the spellcaster is to replicate the internal workings of the target "form", or maybe more useful, how different the workings of the transformation will be from her own natural organism.
+As opposed to these mirages, the deep transformations will depend also on how much the spellcaster is to replicate the internal workings of the target "form", and often more importantly, on how different the workings of the transformation will be from her own natural organism.
 The same is true for the higher grade abilities.
 For the malleability of space, the larger the distance and size of object/s being manipulated the more… “expensive” the spell will be.
 Note that for the range of action of the spellcaster is NOT the aura, which only determines the range of resource extraction.
 The range of action will only be determined by the stamina of the person, and may very well extend far beyond the aura.

-Some further insight into the workings of universal magic can be obtained from the apocryphal stories of Finsuin the Spellcaster.
+Some further insight into the workings of universal magic can be obtained from the children's tales revolving around Finsuin the Spellcaster.
 Finsuin usually finds herself battling great monsters with nothing but her wits to aid her.
 Alas, she never does her homework and always ends up coming short and having to be saved by others.
 For example, in one story she has a duel with a cave drake.
 The fray lasts so long she exhausts practically all of the ground beneath her and comes perilously close to falling through a hole of her own concoction.
 She suddenly comes up with an unusual plan: as the drake watches incredulously, she does a handstand, hugs the stalactite above her and begins to draw from its components to fuel a new slew of spells.
 Well, this doesn't work at all, and thank goodness because if it did and she wasn't careful the whole thing could collapse on her.
 The reason it doesn't work is because Finsuin hasn't understood how her aura works.
 She knows that it extends from her head downward into the ground, so she figures if her body is upside down then the aura will flip along with it.
 In fact, Finsuin's aura is now hanging down from her head as if she were doing a handstand with a long skirt, and this because the auras always extend from the aetherlobe in the least aethereal direction.
-What this means is that for anyone on the surface of a planet, the aura will always extend in the direction of the center of that planet (the gravitational nadir), as there is less aether there than elsewhere.
+What this means is that for anyone on the surface of a planet, the aura will always extend in the direction of the center of that planet (the gravitational nadir), as there is less Aether there than elsewhere.
 Newton's apple, but operating on wholly different principles from those regnant in your own world.

 Another time, Finsuin finds herself battling a giant through magical means.
 After literally exhausting the elements around her, and being too lazy to run to another spot so her aura can reinitiate consumption, she hits upon a great idea.
 Using the malleability of form, she grows to enormous size, figuring that since her aura depends on her weight, by becoming larger she'll be able to absorb more elements instantly!
 The experiment is a failure, because magic cannot be prolonged by magical means.
 This is a principle known to most learned beings in Incudea.
 A being changing her size through malleability of form will retain their original aura throughout the duration of the spell.
 Finsuin's trick just won't work.